18. THE ZOROASTRIAN CENTURIES

 18.1 Mary Boyce and the Yazd Locale

 I first began to study the subject seriously in 1979, when I purchased a new book by Professor Mary Boyce entitled Zoroastrians: Their Religious Beliefs and Practices (1979).
 Although this volume was intended for general circulation, the author’s familiarity with the subject was evident.
 I had earlier been informed about the Yazd locale of Irani Zoroastrians as a result of my researches into the background of the “Indian” mystic Meher Baba (1894-1969), whose Zoroastrian parents both came from this territory in Central Iran.
-However, the contributions of Professor Boyce added new dimensions to Zoroastrianism, and my interest was strongly caught and sustained.
+However, the contributions of Professor Boyce added new dimensions to Zoroastrianism; my interest was strongly caught and sustained.
 Indeed, I have to acknowledge an influence of the late Mary Boyce (1920-2006) upon my amateur studies in Zoroastrianism.
 I did not always agree with her conclusions and method of exegesis, but her importance in this field is not in question for me.

 Her magnum opus was A History of Zoroastrianism (1975-91).
 The three published volumes of that work cover the prehistoric period, the Achaemenian era, and the period under Macedonian and Roman rule.
-She was working on the fourth volume during her last years, and this related to the Parthian era, which preceded the Sassanian rule.
+She was working on the fourth volume during her last years, relating to the Parthian era, which preceded the Sassanian rule.
 Amongst other works, she also contributed the anthology Textual Sources for the Study of Zoroastrianism (1984).

 18.2 Iranis and Parsis

-The 1960s fieldwork of Professor Boyce gained coverage in A Persian Stronghold of Zoroastrianism (1977), which describes the rural Zoroastrianism of the Yazd locale.
+The 1960s fieldwork of Professor Boyce gained coverage in A Persian Stronghold of Zoroastrianism (1977), describing the rural Zoroastrianism of the Yazd locale.
 In this book and related articles, she conveys a picture of the adverse conditions imposed upon the oppressed minority in Islamic Iran.
 The Zoroastrians inhabited the villages surrounding the desert city of Yazd, a remote rural area facilitating an unobtrusive profile.
-This minority were officially tolerated by Islam, though despised as infidels.
+This minority were officially tolerated by Islam, yet despised as infidels.
 Petty harassments and more serious afflictions occurred.
 The more belligerent Muslims could spark trouble.

 Sheriar Mundegar Irani (Poona, 1890s)

-While Parsis spoke the Indian vernacular language known as Gujarati, many Iranis spoke Dari, a distinctive Persian dialect known only to themselves.
+While Parsis spoke the Indian vernacular language of Gujarati, many Iranis spoke Dari, a distinctive Persian dialect known only to themselves.
 Iranis generally had a bigger physique than Parsis, according to some reports.
-It is also on record that Iranis were fairer in complexion and had sharper facial features.
+It is also on record that Iranis were fairer in complexion and exhibited sharper facial features.
 Parsi genetics and customs had assimilated Hindu elements.
 The tales of harassment which the Iranis brought with them to India were a matter of great concern to the Parsis, who had found freedom and prosperity in their new environment.

 The Iranis were direct descendants of the Sassanian population existing prior to the Arab invasion of Iran in the seventh century CE.
-Reconstruction of the Sassanian era is a scholastic feat, with various disputes and uncertainties in evidence.
+Reconstruction of the Sassanian era is a scholastic feat, with disputes and uncertainties in evidence.
 Some details are firm, though many others are provisional and attended by alternative versions.
 Earlier eras are even more obscure.